 - Car: In this case, either answer might be correct, depending on how students justify their answers.
 This car is motionless, so no sign of energy exists in the picture.
 However, students might correctly note that cars usually have fuel and/or batteries, both of which contain energy.

 - Rock: This rock has energy stored due to its height.
 Even though no motion, heat, light or sound is happening now, it has stored energy that would be released if it tipped over.

-(Slide 7) Introduce the definition of energy transfer: energy can be transferred from one type to another, as with the pulled bow (potential energy) transferred to a moving arrow (kinetic energy).
+(Slide 7) Now ask students how the potential energy from the pulled bow resulted in kinetic energy of the moving arrow?
+Allow students to share their thoughts.
+Guide them to understand that the bow and arrow is a classic example of energy transfer.
+That is, energy can be transferred from one type to another, as with the pulled bow (potential energy) transferred to a moving arrow (kinetic energy).

 (Slides 8-12) Numerous examples are provided to help students think intuitively about relative amounts of energy and energy conversion.
 Objects that look the same represent the same mass.
 For example, the springs on slide 10 are identical.
 It is recommended to not identify the particular types of potential energy present in these examples because the types of potential energy are not introduced until the next lesson.
 However, if desired, explain that energy stored in an object's height is called gravitational potential energy and energy stored in a compressed spring is called elastic potential energy.

 (Slide 13) Administer the post-quiz, as described in the Assessment section.
 Then make a short writing homework assignment, as described on slide 13 (and in the Assessment section).